gnull/sca-playground/README.md

 ## FILES

+* [strcmp-attack](strcmp-attack) - my code to estimate correlations between input of `strcmp` and its execution time
-* [bernstein-attack-2005](bernstein-attack-2005) - materials of attack made by Daniel J. Bernstein
+* [bernstein-attack-2005](bernstein-attack-2005) - materials of cache timing attack made by Daniel J. Bernstein with my modifications